Speaking

 • Where are you based?

-I’m based in the Raleigh–Durham–Chapel Hill area of North Carolina, right in the heart of the Research Triangle, and I’ve delivered training and virtual talks to participants across the U.S., the U.K., and beyond.
+I’m based in the Raleigh–Durham–Chapel Hill area of North Carolina, right in the heart of the Research Triangle, and I’ve delivered talks to participants across the US, the UK, and beyond.

 Event planners often worry that a speaker’s location could limit options or drive up costs.
 That’s why I make travel and delivery straightforward: no matter where your event is located, I handle the logistics with the same calm, aviation-tested precision I bring to every stage.